-Leica S-E Typ 006 versus Nikon D7200
+Leica S-E Typ 006 vs Nikon D7200

 The Leica S-E (Typ 006) and the Nikon D7200 are two digital cameras that were announced, respectively, in September 2014 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S-E Typ 006) and an APS-C (D7200) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 24 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (24 percent) than the Leica S-E Typ 006.
 Moreover, the D7200 is substantially lighter (39 percent) than the S-E Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.